juju/docs/src/en/network-spaces.md

 # How to configure more complex networks using spaces

-Juju provides a set of features allowing the users to have better and finer-grained control over the networking aspects of the environment and service deployments in particular.
-Not all cloud providers support these enhanced networking features yet, in fact they are currently supported on MAAS only.
+Juju models networks using "spaces".
+A space is made up of one or more routable subnets with common ingress and egress rules.
+The Juju operator can model this topology in such a way that applications gain the required network connectivity without generating complex network IP maps that are not portable.
+This gives the operator much better and finer-grained control over all networking aspects of a model and its application deployments.

-Juju network spaces (or just "spaces") represent sets of disjoint subnets available for running cloud instances, which may span one or more availability zones ("zones").
-Any given subnet can be part of one and only one space.
-All subnets within a space are considered "equal" in terms of access control, firewall rules, and routing.
-Communication between spaces on the other hand (e.g. between instances started in subnets part of different spaces) will be subject to access restrictions and isolation.
+Spaces represent sets of subnets that are available for running cloud instances that may span one or more availability zones ("zones").
+There are a few simple considerations when using spaces:

+- Any given subnet can be part of one and only one space.
+- All subnets within a space are considered "equal" in terms of access control, firewall rules, and routing.
+- Communication between spaces will be subject to access restrictions and isolation, such as between instances running within subnets which are members of different spaces.

+!!!
+Note: Advanced networking features, such as 'spaces`, are currently only supported by MAAS and EC2 providers.

-Having multiple subnets spanning different zones within the same space allows Juju to perform automatic distribution of units of a service across zones inside the same space.
-This allows for high-availability for services and spreading the instances evenly across subnets and zones.
+Having multiple subnets spanning different zones within the same space enables Juju to perform automatic distribution of an application's units across zones inside the same space.
+This allows for high-availability and the spreading of instances evenly across subnets and zones.

-As an example, consider an environment divided into three segments with distinct security requirements:
+As an example, consider a model divided into three segments with distinct security requirements:

 - The "dmz" space for publicly-accessible services (e.g. HAProxy) providing